metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Mike McCarthy may be one of the worst head coaches in the league at discipline and challenges.

 Cooper Rush looks terrible.
 Without the running game, he turns to mush.

+This read-option game on Micah Parsons has been devastating.